1. Home

 5. HDFC and HDFC Bank Merger…

-In the last week of March, two merger activities took place, Axis Bank’s acquisition of Citi Bank’s consumer business and PVR – Inox from the entertainment space.
-We have covered these two mergers in detail in our investors’ education initiative Informed InvestoRR”.
-To get insights into these mergers, long-term investments and more subscribe to the 5 in 5 Wealth Creation Strategy.
+In March, two merger activities occurred: Axis Bank’s acquisition of Citi Bank’s consumer business and PVR – Inox from the entertainment space.
+We have covered these two mergers in detail in our investors’ education initiative, “Informed InvestoRR.”
+To get insights into these mergers, long-term investments, and more, subscribe to the 5 in 5 Wealth Creation Strategy.

-In this article, we explore the World’s largest Banking Deal in the last 15 years and the biggest merger in Indian corporate history.
+This article explores the World’s largest Banking Deal in the last 15 years and the biggest merger in Indian corporate history.

 Marriage of two equals

-RBI issued a series of guidelines to harmonize regulations between Banks and NBFCs in the last three years.
-In our opinion, the marriage of two equals makes sense as RBI has been urging large non-banking financial corporations to become banks for better regulations and applying the same banking laws to them.
+RBI issued guidelines to harmonize regulations between Banks and NBFCs in the last three years.
+In our opinion, the marriage of two equals makes sense.
+RBI has urged large non-banking financial corporations to become banks for better regulations and apply the same banking laws.
+The amalgamation will involve HDFC and its wholly-owned subsidiaries – HDFC Holdings and HDFC Investments.

+For HDFC, the primary gain will be quick and easy access to well-diversified low-cost funding and a vast customer base of HDFC Bank.
+Following the merger, HDFC will hold 41% of transactions in the bank.
 The proposed entity will complete a product suite with HDFC Life, HDFC MF, etc., coming under one roof.
 This will help the leadership strengthen the distribution and cross-selling of a complete suite of products.

 In addition to the merging entities, the Indian economy is expected to benefit from the merger too.
 According to Parekh, the pressing need for the Indian economy is access to credit.
 The merged entity will enable a greater flow of credit into priority sectors like agriculture.